Gypsy (musical): Act II

-Louise is now a young woman, and Rose has built a pale imitation of the Dainty June act for her.
-Using all girls, Rose and Herbie try valiantly to sell "Madame Rose's Toreadorables" to a fading vaudeville industry.
-However, they are still together ("Together, Wherever We Go").
+Louise is an adult and Rose has created an act based on the Dainty June act for her.
+Using an all-female cast, Rose and Herbie attempt to book "Madame Rose's Toreadorables" in vaudeville.
+They remain together ("Together, Wherever We Go").

 With no vaudeville venues left, Louise and her second-rate act wind up accidentally booked at a burlesque house in Wichita, Kansas, as a means to deter police raids.
 Rose is anguished, as she sees what a booking in burlesque means to her dreams of success, but Louise persuades her that two weeks' pay for the new act is better than unemployment.
 Backstage, Rose proposes marriage to Herbie.
 He asks her to break up the act and let Louise have a normal life, and she reluctantly accepts, agreeing to marry the day after their show closes.
 As they are introduced to Louise, three of the strippers on the bill advise her on what it takes to be a successful stripper, a "gimmick," something that "makes your strip special" ("You Gotta Get a Gimmick").

 On the last day of the booking, the star stripper in the burlesque show is arrested for solicitation.
 Desperate, Rose cannot resist the urge to give Louise another nudge toward stardom, and she volunteers Louise to do the striptease as a last-minute replacement.
 Herbie is disgusted at how low Rose has stooped and he finally walks out on her ("Small World" (Reprise)).
 Although reluctant, Louise goes on, assured by Rose that she needn't actually strip but simply walk elegantly and tease by dropping a single shoulder strap.
 Shy and hesitant, she sings a titillating version of the old vaudeville song "May We Entertain You".
 She removes only her glove, but she speaks directly to her audience, which becomes her "gimmick".
 Louise becomes secure, always following her mother's advice to "Make 'em beg for more, and then don't give it to them!"
 With each performance, the song becomes brasher and brassier, and Louise removes more articles of clothing.
 Ultimately, she becomes a major burlesque star ("Let Me Entertain You").

 At Louise's dressing room, Rose argues with her daughter, now known as the sophisticated "Gypsy Rose Lee".
 Embittered, Rose reveals that the true motivation for all her actions has been to live vicariously through her daughters so she can chase the stardom she wanted for herself, not for her children.
 She realizes that she has driven away June, Herbie, and now possibly Louise.
 She displays the talent that could have been under different circumstances, as the name "Rose" flashes in neon lights ("Rose's Turn").
 After her admission to Louise, mother and daughter tentatively move toward reconciliation in the end.